ifurusato/rp2040-i2c-slave/README.md

 though anyone wishing to contribute code to provide that feature is most welcome to do so.

-It is easily modified to work with any RP2040 but has been developed and targeted for the Adafruit ItsyBitsy RP2040 with its NeoPixel as a status indicator.
+The I2CSlave class works with any RP2040.
+There is also an I2CDriver class that wraps the core functionality, targeted for use with the Adafruit ItsyBitsy RP2040 with its NeoPixel as a status indicator.
+This leaves the test files as only a few lines long.

 The implementation uses Python (CPython) on the Raspberry Pi and MicroPython on the RP2040.
 It communicates over I2C address `0x44`, though this is easily